opop999/TI_monitoring_fb_political_ads_2023/README_appendix_variables_explained.md

 -Only Czech regions are included in the region summary & merged tables.

 -In the demographic & merged tables, we did not include the columns of *unknown gender*, because the vast majority of the values were equal to 0 or less than 0.1 %.

+-Some ads *do not have gender or region information*.
+We remove them for the purpose of our demographic calculations, otherwise their sums (for instance female + male proportion) would not add to 100%, which could be misleading in graphs.
+This affects about 5% of all ads - especially those with very low budget (<100 CZK).

 -Computed variables, such as *total_avg_impressions* are rounded to the whole number.